 Pregnancy and Parenting Support - HB 7 by Rep. Jenna Persons-Mulicka (R-Fort Myers) and SB 300 by Sen. Erin Grall (R-Fort Peirce) prohibit the use of state funds for person to travel to another state to receive services to support abortion.
 The bills require DOH to report to Governor and Legislature information relating to Florida Pregnancy Care Network, Inc., and prohibit physicians from knowingly performing or inducing termination of pregnancy after six weeks.
-HB 7 was approved by the House Healthcare Regulation Subcommittee on 3/16/23.
-SB 300 will be heard by the Senate Fiscal Policy Committee on 3/28/23.
+HB 7 was approved by the House Health and Human Services Committee on 3/30/23.
+SB 300 was amended to clarify exemptions on the floor of the Senate on 3/30/23 and is now available for a vote on final passage in the Senate.